abelcarreras/sc-pycharm/index.md

 The best way to learn how to program is with a task: **the example**.

 ### Example introduction
-this is an example introduction
+This is an example introduction introduction

 > ## Prerequisites
 >